 October 24, 2019

-7 out of every 1,000 infants don’t make it to their first birthday in southwestern Indiana.
-Collectively, Indiana has the worst infant mortality rate in the Midwest.
+7 out of every 1,000 infants don’t make it to their first birthday in southernwestern Indiana.
+As a state, we have the worst infant mortality rate in the midwest.
 It’s time for that to change.

 Once again the Vanderburgh County Health Department has helped to improve the immunization rates for our community from the previous year.
 Within the last three years our rates for this immunization series have gone from just over 50% to nearly 75%.